sinutwentyone/moolib/README.md

   options.grab('city')
   // return 'Jakarta'

+  // options.stream will be [ secondObject, firstObject ]

   // Basically options is an array of 'Object' or 'Array',
   // we first searching value starting from zero index,
   // the first 'Object' or 'Array', if the value can't be found,
   // then it will start searching to the next array value and so on,
   // basically '.front' is array.unshift, while '.behind' is array.push

+  // Demo
+  var propertyName = "testingProperty";
+  var array = [ "A", "B", "C" ];
+  // it will search 'propertyName' in A,
+  // if propertyName exists, it will return A[ propertyName ] value
+  // if not, it will searching into the next array and so on, ie: to "B", to "C"

   // .behind

   // params:
   // 1. options( Object, Array )
   options.behind( thirdObject );

+  // options.stream will be [ secondObject, firstObject, thirdObject ]

   options.grab('province')
   // return 'Jawa Timur'

   // .grabEach
   // get value of propertyName in every Object available, returning an Array